awsdocs/aws-mobile-developer-guide/doc_source/how-to-integrate-an-existing-bucket.rst

       Drag the :file:`awsconfiguration.json` you created into the :file:`res/raw` folder.
 Android gives a resource ID to any arbitrary file placed in this folder, making it easy to reference in the app.

     iOS - Swift
-      Drag the :file:`awsconfiguration.json` into the folder containing your :file:`Info.plist` file in your Xcode project.
-Choose :guilabel:`Copy items` and :guilabel:`Create groups` in the options dialog.
+      Drag the :file:`awsconfiguration.json` into the Xcode Project Navigator folder containing :file:`Info.plist`.

-    iOS - Swift
-      Place the :file:`awsconfiguration.json` into the folder containing your :file:`Info.plist` file in your Xcode project.
 Choose :guilabel:`Copy items` and :guilabel:`Create groups` in the options dialog.

 Add the SDK to your App